Honey Island Swamp Legends

 Honey Island Swamp Monster

 The first documented sighting of the creature took place in early August of 1963.
-Harlan Ford, a retired air traffic controller, and his friend Ray Mills came home from the swamp with an incredible story.
+Harlan Ford, a retired air traffic controller, and his friend Billy Mills came home from the swamp with an incredible story.
 The pair of veteran hunters claimed that while out in the swamps they came across a large creature standing over the body of a dead boar.
 The strange creature had apparently ripped the boar’s throat completely out.
 Harlan described the creature as being covered in dingy grey hair, with longer hair hanging from its head.
 The two estimated the creature weighed close to 400 pounds and stood about 7 feet tall.
-The creature’s enormous size and hair was frightening enough, but the amber colored eyes and horrible stench that reeked from the creature were the two things that stuck in Harlan and Ray’s mind from this unbelievable encounter.
+The creature’s enormous size and hair was frightening enough, but the amber colored eyes and horrible stench that reeked from the creature were the two things that stuck in Harlan and Billy’s mind from this unbelievable encounter.

 While news of this story spread like wildfire, the locals knew that stories of this ferocious creature go back hundreds of years.
 The Native Americans of the area called the creature Letiche, and described it as meat eating, human-like creature that lived in the water and on the land.
 The Indians from this area believed that the swamp monster was once an abandoned child who was raised by alligators in the deep dark regions of the swamp.
 Cajuns called the creature Loup Carou, which some say means werewolf.

 Some researchers believe that the Honey Island Swamp Monster is related to Bigfoot.
 While the body size and description is very similar, the tracks found in and around Honey Island Swamp do not resemble tracks collected in the Pacific North West.
 They are 4 and sometimes 3 toed, much like tracks discovered in southeastern Texas and parts of Florida.
 Casts made by Harland Ford are about ten to twelve inches long, and have three long thin toes set next to each other and a fourth set back on the inside, rather like a thumb.
 Here at Pearl River-Eco Tours we are lucky enough to have a cast of the footprint on display.
-The granddaughter of Harlan Ford lives at our way was kind enough to let us have a cast taken from the original her grandfather made.
+The granddaughter of Harlan Ford lives out our way and was kind enough to let us have a cast taken from the original her grandfather made.

 We do not claim to have seen the swamp monster even though this wonderful place is our home, but we do have enough sense to know that there all kinds of things out in these swamps.
 There are mysteries of buried gold and Indian maidens that died too young.
 There are some who have seen magical looking green lights glimmering in the swamps at night and whispers in the evening winds.
 Who is to say what else is hidden here…we just think y’all might want to come take a look for yourselves.